-Gay History Month – October 15th: Virgil, Foucault, Cole Porter, and I Love Lucy! – Lucy, Honey I’m HOMO!
+Gay/LGBT History Month – October 15th: Virgil, Foucault, Cole Porter, and Lucille Ball – Lucy, Honey I’m HOMO!

 70 BC: Virgil an ancient Roman poet of the Augustan period is born.
 Virgil is traditionally ranked as one of Rome’s greatest poets.
 His Aeneid has been considered the national epic of ancient Rome from the time of its composition to the present day and his works had a deep influence on Western literature, most notably the Divine Comedy of Dante, in which Virgil appears as Dante’s guide through hell and purgatory.